 Spend the day skiing or boarding the corn snow.
 Warm sunny days balanced by freezing night temperatures transform the snow into soft turning.
-Whistler Blackcomb’s spring schedule extended the season to May 26, 2014, with the Peak 2 Peak Gondola open through April 22, 2014.
+Whistler Blackcomb’s spring schedule extended the season to June 7, 2015.

 Spring freeriders can work the rails on Blackcomb Mountain.

 Toward late afternoon, the snow in lower elevations may mutate into heavy slush, so stay high as long as possible.
 Finish the day in Whistler Village on the deck at Garibaldi Lift Company for nachos, beer and people watching.
 Retire to your hotel’s hot tub before heading out to Sachi Sushi for dinner followed by bar hopping in the village.

 Spend the day flying like Peter Pan.
 Head to Carleton Lodge in the morning to check in with Ziptrek Ecotours for their five-hour Mammoth Tour.
 A quick van ride leads to the zipline site tucked on Fitzsimmons Creek in between Whistler and Blackcomb Mountains.
 With instruction from your guides, you’ll strap into your harness and climb a series of stairs to observation and launching platforms.